yuvanithiraju/Book-Genre-Prediction/README.md

 seaborn
 nltk
 scikit-learn
-Install the necessary packages using:

-bash
-Copy code
-pip install pandas numpy matplotlib seaborn nltk scikit-learn How to Run
+Install the necessary packages using: pip install pandas numpy matplotlib seaborn nltk scikit-learn

+How to Run
 Clone or download this repository.
 Install the necessary dependencies.
 Open the Jupyter Notebook (Book_Genre_Prediction.ipynb) using Jupyter Lab or Jupyter Notebook.
 Run each cell in sequence to reproduce the results.

 Project Overview
 This project explores how different machine learning models perform on a book genre classification task.
 Through data preprocessing, vectorization of textual data, and training multiple classifiers, we aim to achieve a high accuracy in predicting the genres of books based on available text data.